cardano-scaling/hydra/docs/docs/known-issues.md

 - Using reference scripts on the L2 is non problematic as they will be committed back on the L1 along with all the other UTxO

-There are couple of items in the roadmap around reducing the risk of loosing funds in a Hydra Head:
+There are couple of items in the roadmap around reducing the risk of losing funds in a Hydra Head:

 - [Always abortable Head](https://github.com/input-output-hk/hydra/issues/699)
 - [Limit size/complexity of UTxOs in the Head](https://github.com/input-output-hk/hydra/issues/698)